By E.T. Hanson

 CHAPTER 1: THE GREAT RED WYRM

-My kind are never heroes.
-The title is not becoming of beings known for bringing destruction.
-Many a tale are told of us incinerating the heavens and the earth.
-For us, for me to meddle in the affairs of this world’s primate vermin for anything other than wealth is unheard of.
-Yet meddle I did, and for that sin now no matter how far or high my wings carry me, be it my native country of Haiden or the whole world of Tygan, I’m forever chased by the people’s cheers.
+The title is not exactly becoming of a people known for their, shall we say, destructive habits.
+Countless tales have been told of our rampaging fire, flattening vast amounts of wilderness and real estate in our wake.
+For us, for me, to meddle in the affairs of vermin like you for anything other than wealth was unheard of.
+Yet I did meddle, and now for that sin, no matter how far or high my wings carry me across the land of Haiden, I’m forever chased by people’s cheers.

 Dragon.
 Ha!
 Such a quaint little word.
 You apes have a habit of needlessly convoluting things.

 I live along the mighty Phoenix River Canyon in a place called Silent Pass.
 Some call Silent Pass the most quiet place in the world, and not without cause.
 Not even the insects dare chirp when I’m near.

 If you take a stroll down Silent Pass, you may come across a deep crevasse.
 Should you decide to climb down this crevasse you’ll find a very unnatural tunnel, the start of a century’s worth of claw digging through stone.
 Should you enter this tunnel you’ll find a maze of endless caverns leading nowhere and bottomless pits leading to death.
 Should you traverse this maze to its center, you’ll find me.